U.N. sued in U.S. court over Haiti's cholera epidemic

 It was not immediately clear how the issue of diplomatic immunity for the United Nations would impact the lawsuit.

-Kurzban said the lawsuit seeks to clean up the waterways and sanitation systems in Haiti.
-"Cholera is treatable, easily treatable, if the country has clean water and sanitation.
+Kurzban said the lawsuit seeks to clean up the waterways and sanitation systems.
+"Cholera is treatable, easily treatable, if the country has clean water and sanitation."

 "We feel the U.N. has an obligation to clean up the mess that they made."

-(Reporting by Louis Charbonneau; Additional reporting by Barbara Goldberg; Editing by Mike Collett-White, David Adams and Christopher Wilson)
+(Reporting by Louis Charbonneau; Additional reporting by Barbara Goldberg; Editing by Mike Collett-White, Eric Beech and David Adams)